justinsgithub/JustinsGithub/JavaScript/Basics/README.md

 - switch statement can be used to simplify the process of writing multiple else if statements
 -  switch statment break keyword stops the remaining cases from being checked and executed in a switch statement.

+- a function is a reusable block of code that groups together a sequence of statements to perform a specific task.

+- a parameter is a named variable inside a function’s block which will be assigned the value of the argument passed in when the function is invoked:

+- ES6 introduces new ways of handling arbitrary parameters through default parameters

+- default parameters allow us to assign a default value to a parameter in case no argument is passed into the function.

+- use return statement to get a value from a function.

+- function definition can be made concise using concise arrow notation